-The BSA decided that the complainant was clearly identifiable to refer to the situation as one of bullying when students on in the item, and it found that a majority of viewers would have both sides of the conflict had been disciplined. assumed that he was the alleged offender.
-In relation to fairness, the BSA agreed that it was unfair to
+The BSA decided that the complainant was clearly identifiable in the item, and it found that a majority of viewers would have assumed that he was the alleged offender.

 The BSA considered that wrongly identifying a person as being accused of possessing child pornography was seriously unfair, and it accepted the complainant's submission that the 3 News' mistake had caused him an extreme degree of embarrassment and prejudice.